-1. The duty of care, control, and protection of the ward;

-2. The duty to provide the ward with clothing, food, medical care, and shelter;

-3. The duty to provide access to the Ward by relatives of the Ward.
-If such access is denied, it shall be provided upon order of the court.
+- 1. The duty of care, control, and protection of the ward; - 2.
+The duty to provide the ward with clothing, food, medical care, and shelter; - 3.
+The duty to provide access to the Ward by relatives of the Ward.
+If such access is denied, it shall be provided upon order of the court. - 4.
+The duty to advise the court immediately: - of any address changes of the guardian or the ward. - of the filing for an emergency detention of the Ward - if the ward is detained or arrested, or - if the ward is a party to a legal matter (divorce, eviction foreclosure bankruptcy, etc.)

-4. The duty to advise the court immediately of any address changes of the guardian or the ward.
-Failure to do so is cause for removal of the guardian and cancellation of all Letters of Guardianship; (TEX.
-EST. CODE § 1203.051)
+Failure to do so is cause for removal of the guardian and cancellation of all Letters of Guardianship; (Tex.
+Est. Code § 1203.051)